 - reportable superannuation contributions, and

 - total net investment losses such as negative gearing losses for that tax year

-We deduct child support or maintenance for a former partner you pay from the parental income.
+We deduct child support or maintenance you pay for a former partner from the parental income.

 If you want to claim Additional Boarding Allowance and haven’t given us your income details, call us.